What are the good practices for daily inspection on site

 What are the best daily inspection practices on site for the safety of your work at height?

-For all your work at height, it is essential to follow the recommendations of good practice.
+For all your work at height, it is essential to follow the best practice recommendations.

-Our temporary suspended platforms (TSP For Temporary Suspended Platform within the meaning of standard EN1808) make it possible to carry out high-rise work on construction and/or intervention facades in the construction sectors.
-Building, Industry, the elevator operator, of Infrastructure, of Sports and Entertainment and of Wind power.
-Their elevation is possible thanks to winches which are located on both ends of the platforms and to the cables which allow their elevation thanks to a suspension system.
+Our temporary suspended platforms (TSP For Temporary Suspended Platform as defined in standard EN1808) make it possible to carry out high-rise work on construction and/or intervention facades in different sectors, such as: Building, Industry, Elevator, _ Infrastructure, Sports and Entertainment and Wind power.
+Their elevation is possible thanks to winches at both ends of the platforms, and cables that raise them by means of a suspension system.

-We recommend that the operator carry out a daily visual inspection of all elements that influence the operational safety of the platform, thus making it possible to detect possible deterioration, due to wear and/or vandalism, likely to create dangers in the workplace.
+We recommend that the operator carry out a daily visual inspection of all elements that that affect the safe operation of the platform, thus making it possible to detect possible deterioration, due to wear and/or vandalism, likely to create dangers in the workplace.
 Furthermore, please refer to the elements of the inspection sheet that we make available on our platforms (within the control box) before starting the work.
 The operator can also consult the inspection recommendations transcribed in our instruction manuals.

 Check and test the equipment every day!